MicrosoftDocs/winrt-api/windows.security.credentials.ui/userconsentverifier.md

 ## -description

-Checks for availability of a verification device (such as a Microsoft Passport PIN, Windows Hello biometric, or fingerprint reader) and performs a verification.
+Checks for availability of a verification device (such as a Microsoft Passport PIN, Windows Hello biometric, or fingerprint reader), and performs a verification.

-## -remarks

-You can use the UserConsentVerifier class to enhance the security of your app by including a request for verification whenever the user is required to consent to a particular action.
-For example, you can require a fingerprint authentication before authorizing an in-app purchase or access to restricted resources.
-You can use the UserConsentVerifier class to determine if fingerprint authentication is supported for the current computer using the [CheckAvailabilityAsync](userconsentverifier_checkavailabilityasync_167910294.md) method, and then request user consent from a fingerprint scan using the [RequestVerificationAsync](userconsentverifier_requestverificationasync_1054783001.md) method.

 ## -examples

 The following example shows a method that requests fingerprint verification, and returns a message that describes the result.

+> [!NOTE]
-Note that for C# applications on .NET 5 or later, you should use the [WinRT COM interop interface](/windows/apps/desktop/modernize/winrt-com-interop-csharp).
+> For C# desktop applications on .NET 5 or later, you should use the C# interop classes that represent the WinRT COM interop interfaces (see [Call WinRT COM interop interfaces from a .NET 5+ app](/windows/apps/desktop/modernize/winrt-com-interop-csharp)).

 ### [C# (.NET 5 or later)](#tab/csharpnet5)

 The example in this tab is for WinUI 3 apps.
-To retrieve the window handle, it uses `WindowNative` and `this` (which is a pointer to a WinUI 3 [Window](/windows/winui/api/microsoft.ui.xaml.window?view=winui-3.0) object) from the main window code-behind.
+To retrieve the window handle, the example uses **WinRT.Interop.WindowNative** and `this` (which in this case is a reference to a WinUI 3 [Window](/windows/winui/api/microsoft.ui.xaml.window?view=winui-3.0) object) from the main window code-behind.
+For more info, see see [Call WinRT COM interop interfaces from a .NET 5+ app](/windows/apps/desktop/modernize/winrt-com-interop-csharp).

 For WPF, the appropriate method for retrieving the window handle is [WindowInteropHelper.Handle](/dotnet/api/system.windows.interop.windowinterophelper.handle).